chopsuey5000/SmartCitizen.doc/docs/start.md

 #endif
  ```

-The easiest way would be to write "#define redes X" (where X is the number of WI-FI networks you are going to use),  add the name of your network in "RedX" and the corresponding password in "PassX".
+The easiest way would be to write "#define networks X" (where X is the number of WI-FI networks you are going to use),  add the name of your network in "RedX" and the corresponding password in "PassX".
 You could also choose the encryption mode that fits with your network's configuration (OPEN, WEP, WPA1, WPA2, WEP64) or the type of antenna you are using (*INT_ANT* for internal antenna (default) or *EXT_ANT* for external antenna).

 If you register only one wifi credential, you should obtain something like: